dstogov/php-ffi/README.md

 ### Status

 In current state, access to FFI data structures is significantly (about 2 times) slower, than access to PHP arrays and objects.
-It doesn't make no sense to use them for speed, but may make sense to reduce memory consumption.
+It make no sense to use them for speed, but may make sense to reduce memory consumption.

-It may make sense to embed this FFI functionality into PHP-8 core, to provide better interpretation performance and integrate with JIT, providing almost C performance (similar to LuaJIT)
+FFI functionality may be included into PHP-8 core, to provide better interpretation performance and integrate with JIT, providing almost C performance (similar to LuaJIT)

 ### Requiremnt